 Let's clarify Nigeria's purchase order for 24 M-346FA jets

-Nigerian media recently confirmed the purchase of 24 Leonardo M-346FA light combat aircraft by Nigeria.
-According to them, the deal has already been signed and 'At least six aircraft will be delivered before Q3/2021.'
-The Italian-made platform would be intended to replace the older Alpha Jet ground attack aircraft of the Nigerian Air Force (NAF).
+Nigerian media recently confirmed Nigeria's purchase of 24 Leonardo M-346FA light combat aircraft.
+The deal has reportedly already been signed, and "at least six aircraft will be delivered by the third quarter of 2021."
+The Italian-made platform is intended to replace the Nigerian Air Force's (NAF) aging Alpha Jet ground attack aircraft.

-However it is clear that something is wrong.
-Six months for the production and testing of six light fighters are very few and Leonardo, like all arospace companies, does not have any new off-the-shelf aircraft.
+However, six months for the production and testing of six new light fighters is a very short time, and Leonardo does not have any new aircraft ready for delivery.

-Let's take a look at the NAF fleet.
-It is very varied, currently it includes 9 Chengdu F-7s, 13 Alpha Jets, 8 L-39 Albatros, 3 A-29 Super Tucanos and 6 Aermacchi MB-339s.
-These will soon be joined by 12 Super Tucanos and 3 JF-17 Thunders that the nation ordered in 2018.
+Let's take a look at the NAF's fleet.
+It is highly diverse: it currently includes nine Chengdu F-7s, 13 Alpha Jets, eight L-39 Albatrosses, three A-29 Super Tucanos, and six Aermacchi MB-339s.
+These will soon be joined by twelve Super Tucanos and three JF-17 Thunders, ordered by Nigeria in 2018.

-The new Super Tucano will include Paveway II guided bombs, laser-guided rockets and infrared sensors and will be used to support counterterrorism, counter insurgency, border surveillance, and illicit trade interdiction operations.
-The Thunders, on the other hand, will mainly guarantee air superiority.
-The nation plans to introduce 25/40 of them (the 3 aircraft already acquired are for familiarization).
-This means that Nigeria has already made its choice on the future combat fleet and it is unlikely 'under a rationalization strategy' that other types of fighters will be added.
-So what role could the M-346 play in the modernized NAF fleet?
+The new Super Tucano will be equipped with Paveway II guided bombs, laser-guided rockets, and infrared sensors and will be used to support counterterrorism, counterinsurgency, border surveillance, and illicit trade interdiction operations.
+The Thunders, on the other hand, will primarily ensure air superiority.
+Nigeria plans to introduce 25 to 40 of them (the three aircraft already acquired are for familiarization).
+What role could the M-346 play in the NAF's fleet modernization plan?

-Nigeria will soon need new trainer jets, especially to train pilots for modern JF-17 fighters, and the M-346 is among the best for that role.
-We are quite sure that Abuja has not finalized a deal for the Italian aircraft, but we do not exclude that it has sent an RFI to Leonardo.
+Nigeria will soon need new trainer jets, especially to train pilots of modern JF-17 fighters, and the M-346 is among the best for this role.
+We are fairly certain that Abuja has not yet finalized a deal for the Italian aircraft, but there is a strong likelihood that one will be signed in the coming years.

-Bilateral relations between Italy and Nigeria are excellent and have lasted for decades, Nigeria is Italy's main trading partner in sub-Saharan Africa after South Africa.
-It is one of the most important customers for the Italian defense industry in the area, for several years the NAF has been operating different types of 'Italian-made' fixed and rotary wing military aircraft.
+Bilateral relations between Italy and Nigeria are excellent and have lasted for decades; Nigeria is Italy's largest trading partner in sub-Saharan Africa after South Africa.
+It is one of the most important customers for the Italian defense industry in the region, and the NAF has operated several types of Italian-made fixed- and rotary-wing military aircraft for several years.

-It is unlikely that the parties involved will be able to release official news on this topic as the sales of arms to Nigeria are subject to restrictions, but we can say for sure that the purchase of new LCA has never been included in the latest budget documents of the nation.
-They mainly involved the procurement of many spare parts to restore the jet fleet on the ground.
+It is unlikely that the parties involved will be able to release official information on this matter, as arms sales to Nigeria are subject to restrictions, but we can say with certainty that the purchase of new LCAs was never included in the nation's latest budget documents.
+These primarily concerned the procurement of numerous spare parts to rehabilitate the grounded jet fleet.

-We believe that the choice of additional LCA should have prevailed over that of the JF-17 as the nation has most urgent requirements for close air support and counter insurgency capabilities, however the choice has already been made and the first NAF Thunder pilots are under training in Pakistan.
+We believe that the choice of an additional LCA should have prevailed over the JF-17, as the nation has extremely urgent needs in terms of close air support and counterinsurgency capabilities; however, the choice has already been made and the first NAF Thunder pilots are training in Pakistan.

 👉 You may aslo like: Nigeria looks to buy aircraft from Hungary